-This method is based on identifying the 'worst days,' defined as days when the risk premium increased by more than ten percent, and the 'best days,' when the risk premium declined by more than ten percent.
+This method is based on identifying the "worst days" defined as days when the risk premium increased by more than ten percent, and the "best days" when the risk premium declined by more than ten percent.
 This approach resembles the iterative search for breaks in that it assumes no prior knowledge about the nature of events that may have been important.
 Instead, it is an attempt to identify dates at which major changes in the risk premium took place, and to examine what events took place on these dates and how they may have caused the observed market response.
 This is done by searching the New York Times on or around these days for important events either in Israel or abroad.
 Thus, we can evaluate the nature of events that affected Israel's risk premium, as well as the influence of events in foreign economies.
-Naturally, this approach also raises several problems, most notably because it does not evaluate the statistical significance of the identified dates, and may tend to emphasize short-term 'jitters.'
+Naturally, this approach too raises several problems, most notably because it does not evaluate the statistical significance of the identified dates, and may tend to emphasize short-term "jitters."

-6 See Perron (1989) and Sussman and Yafeh (2000) for further discussion of this methodology.
+&lt;sup>4 See Perron (1989) and Sussman and Yafeh (2000) for further discussion of this methodology.

-Estimating the effect of major events
+Estimating the Effect of Major Events

-This approach is based on defining a priori dates in which events of a particular kind took place (e.g., major developments in the peace process) and estimating their impact by replacing the long and short dummy variables in Equation (1) with dummy variables that equal one on these dates.
+This approach is based on defining apriori dates in which events of a particular kind took place (e.g. major developments in the peace process) and estimating their impact by replacing the long and short dummy variables in Equation (1) with dummy variables that equal one on these dates.
 The disadvantage of this approach is that it is not always clear when an event should make an impact; some events are expected in advance; others are understood only with some delay.
 It is also based on a somewhat arbitrary choice of the most important events of each type.

-A word of caution
+A Word of Caution

 All the three methods listed here are less than perfect.
 The iterative search does not make use of any institutional knowledge about the events that take place.
-The listing of 'good' and 'bad' days does not enable an evaluation of their statistical significance or of the duration of their impact.
+The listing of "good" and "bad" days does not enable an evaluation of their statistical significance or of the duration of their impact.
 Moreover, none of the methods can measure cumulative effects of a sequence of events.
-Nevertheless, in spite of the shortcomings of all the available techniques, we attempt to use all the available methods to draw some basic conclusions about the nature of the events that affected Israel's creditworthiness.
+Nevertheless, in spite of the shortcomings of all the available techniques, we attempt to use all the available methods to draw some basic conclusions about the nature of events that affected Israel's credit worthiness.
 Our main findings seem clear enough regardless of the statistical approach used.